 - EMDR Therapy is safe with fewer side effects.

-- EMDR Therapy alleviates a positive thinking pattern.
+- Eye Movement Desensitization and Reprocessing Therapy alleviate a positive thinking pattern.

 - EMDR Therapy works on sleeping and dreaming patterns as well.